-VIII ASSET ALLOCATION GUIDELINES
+ASSET ALLOCATION GUIDELINES

 Strategic and Tactical Asset Allocation are highly important in generating investment returns.
 Academic research suggests that the decision to allocate total assets among various asset classes will far outweigh individual security selection and other decisions in respect of impact upon investment performance.
-For example, a study by Blake, Lehmann and Timmermann of the Pensions Institute at Birkbeck College, London University (1999) decomposed the median total return of a sample of pension fund managers into its components such as Asset Allocation, Stock Selection, Market Timing and Others.
-They found that Asset Allocation explained 99.47% of the total return.
+Studies show that asset allocation decisions explained 99.47% of the total return.

 The Fund's Asset Allocation Guidelines are determined by a capital asset pricing model, a risk and return optimization process.
 After reviewing the long-term performance and risk characteristics of various asset classes and balancing the risks and rewards of market behaviour, an optimization process determines the asset allocation.
 The process considered expected rate of return, standard deviations and correlation of and amongst various asset classes.
 The optimization process was modelled under various assumptions, constraints and risk tolerance/investment return scenarios.
-The asset class policy allocation below represents a target allocation with a long term estimated return of 6.8% p.a. with higher/ aggressive risk and is designed to achieve the stated investment objectives and guidelines as set out in this document.
+The asset class policy allocation below represents a target allocation for a moderately aggressive investor designed to achieve the stated investment objectives and guidelines as set out in this document.